ianreas/cleaning-website-form/README.md

 # AllenCleaning - Professional Cleaning Service Website

-A modern, SEO-optimized website for AllenCleaning, a professional cleaning service based in Pleasanton, California.
+A modern, SEO-optimized website for AllenCleaning, a professional cleaning service based in Bay Area, California.
 Built with Next.js 16 and deployed on Vercel.

 ## Features